 Court testimony and records point to repeated warning signs about Vigna’s behavior over a period of years, raising questions about how well he was supervised, how many incidents are too many and how effective Montgomery is at keeping students safe despite recent efforts to improve child-abuse policy and procedures.

-The Blue Ribbon Project’s Community Outreach team is an instrumental part of the mission of The Blue Ribbon Project.
+The Blue Ribbon Project’s Community Outreach and Events team is an instrumental part of the mission of The Blue Ribbon Project.
 The Blue Ribbon Project receives numerous requests for someone to visit their organization and speak about The Blue Ribbon Project and the programs/services that we offer.
 This public visibility and the community support it builds is important in supporting the mission of The Blue Ribbon Project.
-As with all positions within The Blue Ribbon Project, this is a volunteer position.The Blue Ribbon Project’s Community Outreach team is an instrumental part of the mission of The Blue Ribbon Project.
+As with all positions within The Blue Ribbon Project, this is a volunteer position.The Blue Ribbon Project’s Community Outreach and Events team is an instrumental part of the mission of The Blue Ribbon Project.
 The Blue Ribbon Project receives numerous requests for someone to visit their organization and speak about The Blue Ribbon Project and the programs/services that we offer.
 This public visibility and the community support it builds is important in supporting the mission of The Blue Ribbon Project.
 As with all positions within The Blue Ribbon Project, this is a volunteer position.

 Farmers Insurance Of The Chesapeake